 The field in Eq.~\eqref{Fsup} is magnetically dominated when $q\neq0$, and is otherwise null.
 It is in fact the general force-free solution with radial, null current in Schwarzschild (and flat) spacetime \citep{brennan-gralla-jacobson2013}.

 Unfortunately, this simple construction does not generalize to the Kerr background.
 Although exact monopole\footnote{The exact magnetic monopole solution on Kerr is obtained by taking the dual of the solution generated by the vector potential $A_a=\xi_a$, where $\xi^a$ is the (asymptotic) time-translation Killing field.} and outgoing flux solutions on Kerr are known, the monopole field exerts a force on the null current.
-[This obstruction is a special case of a general theorem: a solution with current along a null geodesic twisting congruence cannot be magnetically dominated \citep{brennan-gralla-jacobson2013}.] \TJ{Monopole must exert force on null current becuase monopole is non-degenerate, and hence there is no $J$ such that $F.J=0$.}
+[This obstruction is a special case of a general theorem: a solution with current along a null geodesic twisting congruence cannot be magnetically dominated \citep{brennan-gralla-jacobson2013}.]

 An interesting generalization applies however to a monopole moving along an arbitrary worldline in Minkowski space: the dual of the Lienard-Wiechert vacuum field can be superposed with the outgoing flux solution described in subsection \ref{Fout-worldline} \citep{brennan-gralla2014}.
 This yields a magnetically dominated solution, in which normal radiation (in the dual Lienard-Wiechert field) coexists with current-supported Poynting flux.